 Radiotherapy equipment should only be installed in a room designed for the purpose and should include adequate shielding.
-The equipment must comply with HSG226 (HSE guidance) - see www.hse.gov.uk/radiation/rpnews/medical.htm#hsg226pm77, and BSEN60601 (electrical standards in healthcare) - see www.standardsgateway.org/UK/Standards_Catalogue/Sectors/Healthcare/relevant_s tandards.xalter.
+The equipment must comply with HSG226 (HSE guidance) - see www.hse.gov.uk/radiation/rpnews/medical.htm#hsg226pm77, and BSEN60601 (electrical standards in healthcare).

-TheIPEMReport93(2006)"Guidance for Commissioning and QA of a Networked Radiotherapy Department" isparticularly informative about the "networking equipment requirements" within aradiotherapy department.
+The IPEM Report 93 (2006) "Guidance for Commissioning and QA of a Networked Radiotherapy Department" is particularly informative about the "networking equipment requirements" within a radiotherapy department.